Noel Desmond Gray

-Noel Desmond Gray (26 December 1920 – November 1999) Senior design engineer at the Philips subsidiary Kriesler and medical student at the University of Sydney after War service in the Royal Australian Electrical and Mechanical Engineers.
+Noel Desmond Gray (26 December 1920 – November 1999) was a senior design engineer at the Philips subsidiary Kriesler and medical student at the University of Sydney after War service in the Royal Australian Electrical and Mechanical Engineers.
 He formed the desire to start the Medical Device Industry at Med School and co-founded Telectronics Pty Ltd.

 Early life

 Noel Gray was born to Hilda Alice Gray on Boxing Day 1920 in Crookwell, New South Wales, Australia.
 Separated from his father Jo Gray, Hilda took him to grow up with her father at Middle View near Dalgety on the Snowy River.
 His grandfather brought him up.
 George Hedger was son of a man that newspaper reports said was the original inspiration for the Banjo Paterson poem "The Man from Snowy River".

 Noel and Hilda moved to Sydney and he attended a number of technical schools and at the Sydney Technical School passed the Intermediate Certificate.
 He then went to work in the radio industry culminating in a position at Kriesler as a technician before the War.